-The TRS, current as of December 31, 2022, indicates that the Project generates a minimal positive return at a gold price of \$1,680 per ounce.
+The TRS, current as of December 31, 2023, indicates that the Project generates a minimal positive return at a gold price of \$1,680 per ounce.
 Readers are encouraged to review the entire TRS on EDGAR, with particular emphasis on the sensitivity analyses contained therein.
-The TRS for the Livengood Gold Project is filed as Exhibit 96.1 to this Annual Report on Form 10-K.
+The TRS for the Livengood Gold Project was filed as Exhibit 96.1 to the Company's Annual Report on Form 10-K/A, dated October 17, 2023.
+Readers are cautioned that the NI 43-101 reports filed on SEDAR+ by the Company in September of 2013, October of 2016, April 2017, and December 2021 are no longer considered current and should therefore no longer be relied upon by investors.